-You need to make sure you understand the types of mortgages you have and the various types of notes that are available.
-The thought of losing your home can be cause for a good deal of anxiety.
+You need to make sure you understand the types of mortgages you have and the various types of available notes.
+The thought of losing your home can because a good deal of anxiety.

 If you are struggling with your bills or you or someone in your family has been added to the ranks of the unemployed, then you are entitled to feel a bit concerned.
 However, do not let these kinds of thoughts override common sense and practicality.

 Understanding the types of mortgages available before you sign on the dotted line can help you avoid costly mistakes.

 A fixed-rate mortgage, for example, is a note where the interest rate or APR is a fixed rate; therefore, your payment always remains the same.
 The only change in the loan would be due to any alterations in the amounts you pay for insurance or taxes that are escrowed upon receipt of the loan.

 Another type of loan is an Adjustable Rate Mortgage (ARM).
 These kinds of mortgages permit you to pay a fixed interest rate for several years until the rate becomes adjustable.
 Therefore, the payment you must make is contingent on the rate of interest.

 There are many different types of ARMs that many consider hybrid ARMs that are an offshoot of the traditional Adjustable Rate Mortgage.
 A 3/1 and 5/1 hybrid ARMs allow you to enjoy a fixed rate for three years or five years, respectively, and then the bank adjusts the rate each succeeding year.